rehabstudio/devdocs/source/docker.rst

 * ONBUILD shouldn’t be used unless there’s a really good reason to do so
 * Use a .dockerignore when it makes sense - exclude what doesn’t need added to the container
 * Cleanup after yourself.
 Once you have installed whatever packages you desire, RUN a clean up, e.g. `rm -rf /var/lib/apt/lists/*` (This can be appended at the end of a multi-line apt-get install, making the install and cleanup a single RUN)

+********
+Security
+********

+It is important to remember that a docker container can be inspected and as such shouldn't contain any sensitive data, such as secrets.
+Where necessary, use a `.dockerignore` file to exclude sensitive (or useless...) files from the container, such as `.env` files.

+If you need to make use of keys in your container, it's a good idea to do so at run time and mount said keys as a volume.

 ******
 Repo